alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 | `android:translateX` | `<group>`    | `float`    |
 | `android:translateY` | `<group>`    | `float`    |

-It is particularly important to understand the order in which transformations are applied.
+It is important to understand the order in which a sequence of `group` transformations will be applied.
 The two rules to remember are (1) children `group`s inherit the transformations applied by their parent groups, and (2) transformations made to the same `group` are applied in order of scale, rotation, and then translation.
 As an example, consider the following `group` transformations applied to the play, pause, and record icons discussed above:

 ```xml
 <vector